tarsana/filesystem/README.md

 ### Buffer

-`Tarsana\IO\Resource\Buffer` is a Reader and Writer at the same time.
+`Tarsana\Filesystem\Resource\Buffer` is a Reader and Writer at the same time.
 If no resource is given, it uses `php://memory` to store content.